mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 >
 > Captain Holcess hails you.
 'Star Hunter, stand down now.
 I don't want to blow you out of the sky but if you give me no other choice...'
 >
-> You are still 100,000 kilometres away from the jump limit.
+> You are still 100,000 kilometers away from the jump limit.
 >
 > What do you do?